moostrik/ofxPvAPI/README.md

 # README #

-Based on libPvAPI.dylib (as the libPvAPI.a won't compile with of 0.9) The PvApi.h must be slightly modified
+Based on libPvAPI.dylib (as the libPvAPI.a won't compile with of 0.9).
+The PvApi.h must be slightly modified.

 ofxPvAPI::Camera is modelled after, but not completely compatible with, ofVideoGrabber. ofxPvAPI::ParamCam adds ofParameters and an ofParameterGroup to the Camera, for easy use with ofxGui. ofxPvAPI::ParamCamExt adds extended functionality such as flip, rotate 90º,  homography warp and mono to RGB conversion

-Tested with the Prosilica GC750 and the MAKO G-223B  (monochrome) and the MAKO G125C (color) on OSX 10.13
+Tested with the Prosilica GC750 and the MAKO G-223B  (monochrome) and the MAKO G125C (color) on OSX 10.13.

 # TODO #